 Your application will include a personal statement, and you’ll need to provide a reference.
 For advice about making a successful application to study this course, visit the NTU pages on how to apply.

 Should I apply for the MA or MSc Creative Technologies degree?

 By offering the MA or the MSc, we’re offering you the option to select which course aligns best to your previous area of study, and your speciality within the discipline.
-For example, it’s expected that a BSc Music Technology student would normally choose MSc Creative Technologies, and a Music Performance student would normally choose the MA Creative Technologies.
-A student with a technological focus to their project would be advised to choose the MSc and a student with an art and design focus would be advised to pursue the MA.
+A applicant with a technological focus to their project would be advised to choose the MSc and a student with an art and design focus would be advised to pursue the MA.